Arriving at Durham

 You must have a Right to Study Check when you first arrive and at the start of each academic year in order to be fully registered on your programme and to maintain access to email, DUO, library and other University facilties.

 If you have recently applied for a visa / BRP in the UK but you have not yet received it, you can complete the registration process by providing us with evidence of your application and then complete the Right to Study Check when you receive your new BRP.
 Follow the link below for details:

 Attend Medical (TB) Screening (if required)

 Students from certain countries are required to be undergo a Tuberculosis (TB) test before applying for a visa to come to the UK for more than 6 months.

-As part of the University registration process, if you are from one of the affected countries, the National Health Service (NHS) will ask you to complete a short questionnaire as part of the Passport & Visa verification events in September and October.
+As part of the University registration process, if you are from one of the affected countries, the National Health Service (NHS) will ask you to complete a short questionnaire when you attend your Right to Study Check in September or October.

 *If you arrive at a different time of the year, your details will be forwarded to the NHS for them to contact you if neccesary.